“Man is by nature a social animal; an individual who is unsocial naturally and not accidentally is either beneath our notice or more than human…”

 In 2018, there was published one more study conducted by González-Forero and colleagues questioning the role of the SBH.
 According to its novel computational model, the major role in brain and body growth in primates is that of ecological factors, while social challenges did not show any significant correlation in the observed encephalization pattern.
 Curiously, the model showed that social cooperation among animals could, on the contrary, lead to a decrease in brain size, as some individuals in cooperative groups could rely upon other group members’ intelligence.

-So, screw sociality?
+So, what about sociality?

 As for the question why not all species have large brains since all of them have to deal with ecological constraints, the authors’ answer is that ecological problems can lead to human size brain when they are tackled in a more and more developed way.
 The species that have once started the process of learning never stop it.
 They accumulate knowledge, create a cultural heritage and transmit it to other conspecifics.
 So as it seems, challenging ecological environment and cultural heritage of knowledge how to tackle these problems can be assumed as the main producers of the brains we have today.